KontorProtocol/Documentation/docs/examples/shared-account-dynamic.md

 # Shared Account Dynamic

-This example uses the `interface!` macro and `ContractAddress` to implement dynamic cross-contract calls.
+This example uses the `interface!` macro and `ContractAddress` type to implement dynamic cross-contract calls.

 ## WIT Interface
-The WIT file (`contract/wit/contract.wit`) includes `contract-address` and defines:
+Import type `contract-address`

+and exports:
-- `open`: Creates an account with a token, deposit, and tenants, returning an ID or error.
+- `open`: Creates an account for a specificied token and tenants.
 - `deposit`/`withdraw`: Modifies the account balance using the specified token contract.
 - `balance`/`tenants`: Queries the account balance or tenant list.